rejackson73/remarks/Nomad/nomad_concepts_arch.md

 ---
 Name:  Job Priority
 # Job Priority
-Every Scheduler, Planner, Program Manager, deals with struggling priorities.
+* Every Scheduler, Planner, Program Manager, deals with struggling priorities.
-**Nomad** is no different - Priority is processed during evaluation and planning .smaller[
+* **Nomad** is no different - Priority is processed during evaluation and planning .smaller[
 * Every job has an associated Priority
 * Priority ranges from 1-100
 * Higher number = higher priority
 ]

-What if higher priority jobs are scheduled?
+.center[What if higher priority jobs are scheduled?]

 ???